Frank Macchia: Los Angeles jazz composer

-Macchia has recorded a series of eclectic original projects featuring some of the best musicians in Los Angeles as well as European orchestras.
+Macchia has recorded a series of original projects featuring some of the best musicians in Los Angeles as well as European orchestras.

 In 2003, he released The Galapagos Suite, a set of 6 pieces, each capturing his musical impression of one of the species that inhabit the Galapagos Islands.
 The record features Macchia (woodwinds and synthesizers), Billy Childs (piano) Valarie King (flutes), Beverly Dahlke-Smith (bassoon) Grant Geissman (guitar), Alex Iles, Ken Kugler, and Bruce Fowler, (trombones).
 While this recording was generally received as a ‘new age’ project, Macchia had begun his exploration of unusual instrumental combinations, particularly low register brass and woodwind instruments.

 In 2004, Macchia released Animals which continued to explore his interest in program music and leitmotif.
 Each piece is named after an animal (tigers, gorillas, camels, etc.).
 Specific instruments and thematic ideas are used to represent the personality of each animal; for example, the tuba plays the role of the hippo.
 The pieces cover a wide range of musical styles, from accessible modern jazz to evolving, complex Brazilian-influenced arrangements.
 Macchia blends complex polyrhythms and intricately layered ensemble passages with open solo sections, relaxed grooves, and splashes of musical humor.
 The ensemble, augmented by Wayne Bergeron (trumpet and flugelhorn), Scott Breadman (percussion), Dave Carpenter (bass), Stephanie Fife (cello), Mark Isham (trumpet), Tracy London (voice), and former Frank Zappa sideman Vinnie Colaiuta (drums), is well suited for the technical challenges of Macchia’s music.

 Mo’ Animals was released in 2006, and in many ways is a continuation of Macchia’s 2004 release.
 The recording uses most of the same musicians with the notable addition of the virtuosic Howard Levy (best known as a founding member of Béla Fleck and the Flecktones) on harmonica.

 In 2006, Macchia released Emotions, another highly programmatic project in which each piece is loosely inspired by a primary human emotion.
 The recording features Macchia performing with the Prague Orchestra conducted by Adam Klemens.
 This recording also revisits Macchia’s recurring interest in American folk music with arrangements of "Black Is the Color of My True Love's Hair" and "The Lonesome Road".
 "Black is the Color of My True Love’s Hair" was nominated in the Best Instrumental Arrangement category of the 50th Grammy Awards.

 Macchia followed up Emotions with another Prague Orchestra collaboration in his 2007 release, Landscapes.
 Michael G. Nastos, writing for AllMusic, compared this recording to Cityscapes, the 1982 collaboration between arranger Claus Ogerman and saxophonist Michael Brecker.
 Macchia again mixes original compositions with explorations of traditional American Folk Music with arrangements of Shenandoah, Deep River and Down in the Valley, which was nominated in the Best Instrumental Arrangement category of the 51st Grammy Awards.